Theorems on the convergence of bounded monotonic sequences

 Remark 1.
 The integrals may be finite or infinite.

-provided that is -measurable.[4] : section 21.38 (These equalities follow directly from the definition of Lebesgue integral for a non-negative function).
+-measurable.[4] : section 21.38 (These equalities follow directly from the definition of Lebesgue integral for a non-negative function).

 Remark 3.
 Under assumptions of the theorem,